muchimi/JoystickGremlinEx/docs/index.md

 GremlinEx supports the Open Sound Control (OSC) protocol which allows it to receive or send OSC messages to/from suitable devices.
 This capability allows GremlinEx to process inputs from touch screen surfaces and hardware panels connected to devices on the network, including the local machine.
 GremlinEx can also send data back to these devices to update their configuration, for example, selecting pages to display based on the active profile or mode loaded in GremlinEx.

+GremlinxEx (as of M76) supports templates: individual mappings can be saved to template files.
+These templates can then be loaded into another input, profile, or shared.
+Templates have no input information - only mappings.

 GremlinEx supports custom Python user scripts for complete programmatic control over the mapping if the built-in capabilities are insufficient or impractical.

 ## Installation